Brett208/OP2MissionEvacuationUnderFire/Readme.txt

 *** Plymouth Campaign Pursued - Scenario 1: Evacuation Under Fire

-A new Plymouth Base Evacuation Style Campaign Scenario for Outpost 2 programmed by Vagabond in Mar of 2016.
+A custom Plymouth Base Evacuation campaign mission for Outpost 2 programmed by Vagabond in Mar of 2016.
-This is the first map of the Pursued campaign.
+This is the first mission of the Pursued Campaign and can be found in the colony games section of Outpost 2.

 *** Compatibility Notes